SR2090/frontend-notes/Javascript/Theory/Classes and Objects/Object.create.md

 const obj2 = new Object();
 console.log(obj2.toString); // Output: function toString() { [native code] }
 Since Object.create(null) doesn't inherit from Object.prototype, it's often used when you want to create a truly "plain" object, such as for use as a dictionary/map where prototype properties like toString or hasOwnProperty might interfere with your data.

+## Flashcards

+### 1. What is Object.create?

+**Answer**: This method allows you to create a new object using an existing object as a prototype.
+The new object inherits properties and methods from the prototype object.
+It can be used when you need to create a new object with a specific prototype.

+### 1. What is Pure object?
+**Answer**: An object with a prototype can be created by doing `Object.create(null)`.Actually, an object created with Object.create(null) does not have a prototype.
+This means it doesn't inherit properties or methods from Object.prototype, making it a "pure" object with no inherited behavior.